dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

   ![screenshot 'Workspace'](figures/bazel-workspace.png)

-  - Select the `Generate Build File` option and give the path to the main `Build.bazel` file of Knora, click `next`.
+  - Select the `Generate from BUILD file` option and give the path to the main `BUILD.bazel` file of Knora, click `next`.

   ![screenshot 'Bazel build'](figures/bazel-buildFile.png)